JetBrains/qodana-cli/README.md

       --stub-profile string       Absolute path to the fallback profile file.
 This option is applied in case the profile was not specified using any available options
       --property stringArray      Set a JVM property to be used while running Qodana using the --property property.name=value1,value2,...,valueN notation
   -s, --save-report               Generate HTML report (default true)
-      --send-report               Send the inspection report to Qodana Cloud, requires the '--token' option to be specified -h, --help                      help for scan
+      --send-report               Send the inspection report to Qodana Cloud, requires the 'QODANA_TOKEN' environment variable to be declared
+  -h, --help                      help for scan
 ```